piersholt/wilhelm-docs/telephone/sms.md

 When I installed the MK4, the Telephone menu had a new option **SMS** which sparked my interest.

-SMS readily pops up in TIS in reference to ULF, Everest etc, but there was no clues as to usage.
+SMS readily pops up in TIS in reference to ULF, Everest etc., but there were no clues as to usage.

 As for the web, there was unusually little mentioned of it (with respect to I/K-Bus vehicles).
-There was anecdotal suggestions that it was not available in NA (CDMA/GSM compatibility perhaps?), but the introduction being relatively late in the lifecycle of E38/E39/E46 might also come into play.
+There were anecdotal suggestions that it was not available in NA (CDMA/GSM compatibility perhaps?), but the introduction being relatively late in the lifecycle of E38/E39/E46 might also come into play.

 Nonetheless, I did find one [useful thread from 2004](https://www.bimmerfest.com/forums/showthread.php?t=69485), and dug up the thread attachments from Google cached results and found the following: